Does Your Apple Watch Harm You? Cutting Through the EMF Influencer Claims

 8. Peppermint Tea – Helps with digestion, relieves bloating, and promotes gut health.

 9. Hibiscus Tea – Rich in antioxidants, supports heart health, and helps regulate blood pressure.
+Has good clinical support for the blood pressure benefit.

-How to Use Thyme Tea for Maximum Benefit
+How to Use Thyme Tea

 • Drink 1–2 cups daily for ongoing immune and nervous system support.